hammadahmed987/Music-Player/readme.md

 - 💻 Windows OS (required for ShellExecute)

 - 🌐 UTF-8 Encoding
-- Run this in CMD to support special characters:
+  Run this in CMD to support special characters:

-- bash
 - chcp 65001

 ## 🛠️ Modern g++ Compiler